-In the Colorado River Region slightly more stream reaches have intermittent flow (53%) than perennial flow (46%).
-However, only 6% of all intermittent stream reaches in this region have been studied, as compared with 69% of all perennial stream reaches (see Table 1a).
-As of July 2013, there are 24 known studies in this region that characterize some aspect of environmental water demands (17 quantitative and/or descriptive and seven containing other information).
-These studies provide information on the flow velocity, timing, and depth to groundwater needed to support native species.
-Eighteen of the 24 studies include the Bill Williams River.
-In this region there are 160 database entries that quantify flow needs or response to flow alteration for 17 species.
+In the Colorado River Region slightly more stream reaches have intermittent flow (53%) than perennial flow (47%).
+However, only 1% of all intermittent stream reaches in this region have been studied, as compared with 35% of all perennial stream reaches (see Table 1a).
+There are 18 known studies in this region that characterize some aspect of environmental water demands (12 guantitative and 6 qualitative).
+Studies in this region provide information on the flow velocity, water quality, and depth to groundwater needed to support native species.
+Thirteen of the 16 studies include the Bill Williams River.

 Table 1b categorizes available information for select streams in the region by the elements of flow that have been studied.
-Ten quantitative studies in this region examined multiple species' needs, six contained quantitative data on environmental flow demands and 10 provided information on ecological response to flow alteration.
-Most of the
+Eleven of the 12 quantitative studies in this region examined multiple species, and 4 of them quantified both environmental flow demands and ecological responses to flow.
+Most of the studies in the region focus on the demands of a few riparian species and do not address the flow demands and responses for the whole ecosystem.
+Two studies in this region, on the Bill Williams River,